 Here are some of the many use cases covered by FlashStack:

 - Virtual Data Center in a Box (featuring VMware and Veeam)

 - Virtual desktops with Citrix XenDesktop and XenApp

 There are many more, and we’re releasing new CVDs all the time.

 FlashStack as-a-Service also lets you scale what you need to scale, without having to scale everything.
 Need more storage capacity?
 Scale up the storage.
 Need more compute?
 Scale that.
 You’re never locked in.
 And everything is centrally managed with copious statistics and reports delivered via Cisco Intersight.

 FlashStack is also future-enabled, with an API-first design for automation and programmability.
 Plus, it offers fantastic support for containers and microservices—the future of retail application development.
 A CVD for a FlashStack containers solution is currently in development.

 But most importantly, what FlashStack as-a-Service delivers is simplicity.
 Many retailers are behind the technology curve, and new retail technologies like in-store beacons and assisted reality shopping are driving the need for massive IT changes.
 There’s no time to waste struggling with infrastructure rollouts and updates.
 You can learn more about FlashStack’s simplicity in this blog post, which also includes a joint webinar with Pure and Cisco.

-As retail IT departments struggle with daunting digital transformation projects, simplifying infrastructure helps free up staff time, improve system reliability, and alleviate concerns around over- or under-provisioning in the face of constant changes in consumer buying patterns.
+As retail IT departments struggle with daunting digital transformation projects, simplifying infrastructure helps improve sustainability, free up staff time, improve system reliability, and alleviate concerns around over- or under-provisioning in the face of constant changes in consumer buying patterns.
 FlashStack as-a-Service is exactly what retailers need.